ibmm-unibe-ch/TemBERTure/README.md

 Both models are built upon the existing protBERT-BFD language model [1] and fine-tuned through an adapter-based approach [2], [3].

 This repository provides implementations and weights for both tasks, allowing users to leverage these models for various protein-related predictive tasks.
-The `/data` folder contains the protein IDs used for creating the different datasets used for the project.
-The protein sequences can be extracted from the TemBERTureDB database.

 ## How to use TemBERTure